-Join NYRR and the Embassy of the United Arab Emirates to celebrate the 11th annual UAE Healthy Kidney 10K.
-The event offers something for everyone—thrilling performances in Central Park from some of the world's top athletes, a fast course for runners chasing PRs, a great cause to inspire them all, and excellent giveaways including a technical shirt for every registered entrant, and fantastic raffle prizes.
+Join NYRR and the Embassy of the United Arab Emirates to celebrate the 13th annual UAE Healthy Kidney 10K.
+The event offers something for everyone—thrilling performances in Central Park from some of the world's top athletes, a fast course for runners chasing PRs, a great cause to inspire everyone, finisher medals, excellent giveaways, including a technical shirt for every registered entrant, and fantastic raffle prizes.

 Event hashtag: #UAEHK10K—use it in your tweets, Instagrams, and Facebook posts!